Scyy-dev/Python-Introduction/CODE_GUIDE.md

 <br><br>

-# Storing Data
+# Working with Data

-When working with code, an important part of the code is to store data.
+When working with code, an important part of the code is to store and manipulate data.
 Data comes in many different shapes and sizes, so we'll learn about how we can store data and the different *data types* there are.

 <br>